iotaledger/iota-sdk/README.md

 The IOTA SDK is a Rust-based project that provides a convenient and efficient way to interact with nodes in the Shimmer and IOTA networks running the [Stardust protocol](https://wiki.iota.org/shimmer/develop/explanations/what-is-stardust).
 It consists of two main
-modules: `wallet` and `client`.
+modules: `client` and `wallet`.

+The `client` module is stateless.
+It aims to provide more flexibility and access to low-level functions.

 The `wallet` module is stateful, with a standardized interface for developers to build applications involving value transactions.
 It uses high-level functions that simplify everyday operations.
 It can optionally interact with [IOTA Stronghold](https://github.com/iotaledger/stronghold.rs/) for seed handling, storage, and state backup.

-The `client` module is stateless.
-It aims to provide more flexibility and access to low-level functions.

 ## Table of Contents